theshingstar030818/tftp-server/README.md

 Check which branch you are on, and if you're on master branch, then make sure you create a new branch to work in.

-1. git branch # tells your the branch you're omn
+1. git branch # tells your the branch you're on
 1. git checkout -b branchName # creates a new branch with <branchName>
 1. git branch # tell you your current branch is now branchName